-The Office of Institutional Effectiveness conducts annual student learning assessments, adminstrative assessments, and program reviews to improve the educational experience of Marymount students.
+The Office of Planning Institutional Effectiveness conducts annual student learning assessments, administrative assessments, and program reviews to improve the educational experience of Marymount students.

 Student Learning Assessment